TF-RMM/tf-rmm/docs/process/contributing.rst

 Submitting Changes
 ==================

--  Submit your changes for review at https://review.trustedfirmware.org targeting the ``integration`` branch.
+-  Assuming the clone of the repo has been done as mentioned in the :ref:`getting_started_get_source` and *origin* refers to the upstream repo, submit your changes for review targeting the ``integration`` branch.
    Create a topic that describes the target of your changes to help group related patches together.

    .. code::